ali-hue-byte/Classes_Manager/README.md

 - All stored student data is protected using encryption based on a Key Derivation Function (KDF)
 - Dynamic, interconnected tables that automatically update classes, subjects, students, and grades in real time
 - **Students Information page**- View, manage and edit students details
-- **Adding classes**-View, creat and edit new Classes
+- **Adding Classes**-View, creat and edit new Classes
-- **Grades page**-Add, delete subjects and students grades
+- **Grades Page**-Add, delete subjects and students grades
-- **Attendance page**-Mark, edit, and track student attendance with clear status indicators and real-time updates
+- **Attendance Page**-Mark, edit, and track student attendance with clear status indicators and real-time updates
 - **Statistics Page** – A page for visualizing student data such as grades, attendance and gender distribution using matplotlib for graphs (with animations on hover) and highlighting top-performing students (real-time updates)